National symbols of Ireland, the Republic of Ireland and Northern Ireland: Drink

 Irish coffee, made with coffee, whiskey, sugar and cream and invented in Foynes in 1943, has been described as the national cocktail.

 Food

 The national dish of Ireland is the Irish stew; other national dishes include the full Irish breakfast/Ulster fry and bacon and cabbage.

 Gemstone

-The national gemstone is Connemara / Conamara marble.
+The national gemstone is Connemara marble.

 Patron saint

 Saint Patrick, a 5th-century missionary bishop born in Britain, is Ireland's patron saint.
 As he is primarily associated with Armagh and Ulster, he is also usually named as patron saint of Northern Ireland, appearing as such in the Life in the United Kingdom test.